 Tweaking a Certain Gene Eases Fragile X Symptoms in Lab Tests on Mice

-X syndrome is the most common form of inherited mental retardation and is
+Fragile X syndrome is the most common form of inherited mental retardation and is associated with autism.

 Such therapies aren't ready for use in people yet.